aslakjohansen/brick-block/doc/demo.md

 ## Lessons Learned

-[RDFLib](https://github.com/RDFLib/rdflib) can be very slow and at times messy: The number of relations in this demo grew faster than necessary.
+[RDFLib](https://github.com/RDFLib/rdflib) can be very slow and at times messy:

+* The number of relations in this demo grew faster than necessary.
 I might have missed some cleanup functionality though.
+* I failed to successfully insert an isLiteral FILTER into a SparQL query.
+Maybe it is simply not supported?
+* Some queries fail on Python 3.5.
+Going back to 2.7 solves the problem.